 The process that got us here began long ago, as an offshoot of intensive animal agriculture.
-That was when pet owners were first told by big feed and slaughterhouse corporations that it was OK to feed a baked “chow” or kibble pellet to their dogs and cats (re Purina Mills) and when the big Chicago slaughter houses found canned dog food a convenient way to dispose of their waste. (ref) Once pet owners bought into that, it became acceptable to feed dogs and cats products that had no relationship whatsoever to what dogs and cats had consumed for millennia.
-Once you no longer believed that your dog or cat needed its natural diet or even remembered what it was, it was only a small step farther to suggest that they could prosper eating most anything.
+That was when pet owners were first told by big feed and slaughterhouse corporations that it was OK to feed a baked “chow” or kibbled pellet to your dog and cat (re Purina Mills) and when the big Chicago slaughter houses found canned dog food a convenient way to dispose of their waste. ( read here ) Once pet owners bought into that, it became acceptable to feed dogs and cats products that had no relationship whatsoever to what dogs and cats had consumed for millennia.
+Once you no longer believed that your dog or cat needed its natural diet or even remembered what it was, it was only a small step farther to suggest that it could prosper eating most anything.
 Animal protein (meat) is more expensive then plant protein.
-So those corporations, God bless them, found it advantageous to get you to believe that there was no difference between the two and that pets were mindless cartoon creatures that could be fed the same nondescript slop day after day, year after year.
-It was forgotten that taste, mouth feel, variety, chewing and gnawing for dental health and variety for an enriched environment were of any importance.
-Aiding them was our migration to the cities, our day-to-day separation from Nature and the two-worker family.
-When folks got home, they no longer found the time to cook for their pets.
-They need to hurry up to get online, or click on the tube to be Banfielded with pet melodramas. (ref) The pet food companies, dodgy vegan lines included, were quick to pat you on the back and say with phony sincerity, “Don’t Worry, its OK”.
+So those corporations found it advantageous to get you to believe that there was no difference between the two and that pets were mindless cartoon creatures that could be fed the same nondescript slop day after day, year after year.
+It was conveniently forgotten that taste, mouth feel, variety, chewing and gnawing for dental health, and variety to enrich their lives were of any importance.
+Aiding these corporations was our migration to large cities, our day-to-day separation from Nature and the two-worker family.
+They know that folks get home tired, without the time and energy to cook for their pets.
+Today’s population are programmed to hurry up, get online, text their friends, click on cable TV or YouTube not to spend time preparing nutritious meals for their pets.
+The pet food manufacturers dodgy vegan and premium product lines are quick fixes, a pat on the back with smiling images on the sac or can that say to you with phony sincerity, “Don’t Worry, its OK”.

 Well, I Read Some Where That Some Dog Lived To Be 189 Dog-Years Old On A Vegan Diet

-You can choose to believe that.
-Feeding a diet of rice and lentils might actually extend a dog or cat’s life – through partial starvation (caloric restriction) and a chronic methionine deficiency. (ref1, ref2) But to me, providing a pet with a life filled with contentment and pleasure is far more important.
+You could choose to believe that.
+Ripley’s did.
+Feeding a diet high in rice and lentils might actually extend your dog or cat’s life – through partial starvation (caloric restriction) and a chronic methionine deficiency.
+But to me, providing your pet with a lifetime filled with contentment and pleasure is considerably more important.
 An exceptionally long life has nothing to do with a happy life.
-(Besides, Ripley’s Believe It Or Not and the Guinness Book of Records are not where one goes for wisdom.)

-How Dare You Write Subversive Things Like That!
+How Dare You Write Subversive Things Like This!
 Everyone Knows We Vegetarians Love Our Pets More Than Meat Eater’s Do!

-You can find plenty of folks that claim that – they even appear in half-baked, fee-based “Scientific” Journals. (ref) Those “studies” are invariably written by vegetarians who ask other vegetarians if they believe that they love their pets more than meat-eaters do.
+You can find plenty of folks that claim that.
+They even publish half-baked and fee-based articles in Scientific Journals: Those “studies” are invariably written by vegetarians who ask other vegetarians if they believe that they love their pets more than non-vegetarians do.